Hi Bold Bakers!

 Cream of tartar is an acid and it is used to activate the baking soda in recipes.
 It is a by-product of wine making.

 So what is baking soda?

-Baking soda is another raising agent also but it has to react with an acid in your reicpe to activate it.
+Baking soda is another raising agent but it has to react with an acid in your recipe to activate it.
 By an acid I mean a recipe that has buttermilk, yogurt, sour cream, vinegar and so on.

 If you add baking soda into vinegar you will see it bubble up and fizz over.
 That is the acid reaction.

 So how can you make a substitute for baking soda ?

 For every 1 teaspoon of baking soda in a recipe replace it with 4 teaspoons of baking powder, so use 4 times the amount of baking powder.
 The ratio is 1:4.